-There was no movement in share capital during the year ended 31 December 2021 and the nine months ended 31 December 2020.
+There was no movement in share capital during the years ended 31 December 2022 and 2021.

-36. RESERVES
+33. RESERVES

-The amounts of the Group's reserves and movements therein for the current year and the prior period are presented in the consolidated statement of changes in equity on pages 88 and 89.
+The amounts of the Group's reserves and movements therein for the current and prior years are presented in the consolidated statement of changes in equity on pages 86 and 87.

-Included in the retained profits of the Group as at 31 December 2021 was an amount of final dividend for the year ended 31 December 2021 of HK\$19,726,000 (nine months ended 31 December 2020 - HK\$14,795,000) proposed after the end of the reporting period.
+Included in the retained profits of the Group as at 31 December 2021 was an amount of final dividend for the year ended 31 December 2021 of HK\$19,726,000 proposed after the end of the reporting period.